muppet3000/homeassistant-growatt_server_api/info.md

-:warning: **This repository is still in development, please continue to use the Home Assistant Core Integration for now** :warning:

 # Growatt Server API (growatt_server_api)
 This custom component (installable via HACS) replaces the original [growatt_server](https://www.home-assistant.io/integrations/growatt_server/) integration that is currently part of the Core Home Assistant repository.